Wednesday, 4 Mar 2026

 Within the partnership with Woori, Nuveen plans to launch a nontraded enterprise growth firm to permit retail buyers to put money into privately owned small or medium-sized companies with EBITDA of lower than $100 million.

-See also Tenor Raises $5.4M in Seed Funding
+See also Button Finance Raises $5M in Series A Funding

 “We’ve been offering such merchandise to establishments solely.
 The funding alternatives might be given to retail buyers within the type of a nontraded BDC (by the collaboration with Woori),” he mentioned.